 Building a culture of reading.

-We believe all children have a right to books and deserve dedicated spaces in schools and homes where they can read.
-Our programs are designed to expand access to books in the places where children learn, live, and play, and to empower adults to read alongside them in order to develop lifelong literacy skills during the most critical years of their development.
+We believe all children have a right to books and deserve spaces in schools and homes where they can read.
+Our programs are designed to expand access to books in the places where children learn, live, and play, and we strive to provide support to the adults in their lives so that there is always time and opportunity to read and grow together.

 Our Story Time is much more than simply reading a book out loud.
 Through engaging lesson plans that incorporate conversations, songs, rhymes, body movements, art, props, and costumes, our stories jump off the pages and come alive.